krishnaUIDev/krishnaUIDev.github.io/content/blog/building-a-react-folder-tree-component/index.md

 ---
 title: Building A React Folder Tree Component
 date: 2020-04-29 18:39:00
-author: Anurag Hazra
+author: Krishna Kanth
 tags: ['reactjs', 'javascript']
 ---

 Hey folks!
 I hope you are doing fine in this pandemic situation, Today we will be creating a Folder Tree Component in Reactjs from scratch.

 ## Designing the API

 Before creating any type of component in reactjs you should 1st design how the API would look like and then write the neccessary code to make it work.

 **Our Folder Tree Component will have two APIs**